-I do see growth in my life like my Open Letter to the Woman that Slept with My Husband.
+I see growth in my life, like my Open Letter to the Woman that Slept with My Husband.

-Maybe one day we will see it all, but for now, we can only look back and judge based off of our limited knowledge and understanding of God.
+Maybe one day, we will see it all, but for now, we can only look back and judge based on our limited knowledge and understanding of God.

 Sometimes God will allow you to see things, and sometimes we are left wondering.